 Clean data is require.
 If reps are not tracking deal progress and activities, your results will be skewed.

 3. Opportunity stage forecasting

 This technique takes into consideration the various stages of the sales process the deal is in.
 The farther along the sales pipeline, the higher the chances of the deal being close.
 Example – prospects are found who are making a demo call to have a 10% chance of becoming customers while those reaching the presentation stage being 30%.

 Upon picking the reporting period along with your sales team’s quota, you just have to multiply the deal’s potential value using the probability of it closing.

 Once done for each deal in your pipeline, the sum gets you the overall forecast.
 Such forecasting relies heavily on historical data.
-If your strategy relies on changing of products, sales processes, or messages your deals are closed at various percentages according to the stage they have previously closed in.
+If your strategy relies on changing of products, sales processes, or messages your deals are close at various percentages according to the stage they have previously close in.